 My latest book is Ireland, Place Out of Time (Weeping Willow Books, 2017).
-This collection of poetry and photographs grew out of our trip to Ireland in October 2015.
+This collection of poetry and photographs grew out of a trip to Ireland in October 2015.
 We traveled from Dublin south to Waterford and Kinsale, then up the western coast, stopping to visit the Ring of Kerry, the Dingle Peninsula, the tiny burg of Doolin and the Aran Islands, as well as The Cliffs of Moher, The Burren, and beautiful windswept Connemara.
 Come along with us on this lovely journey as we discover Ireland, truly a place out of time.

 I am also at work on Face, A Memoir.
 This book looks at the impacts on my life of an early traumatic injury that disfigured my face.
 I was hit by a car when I was five and dragged a half-block down the street.
 I lost my entire left cheek and eyelid, and had to undergo twenty surgeries over the next fifteen years, the majority of them before I turned eleven.
 When I went off to college I pushed all those experiences down into a deep place and tried not to think about them again.
 But at midlife, my life was falling apart, and I was forced to look back and confront all the heartache that accompanied those early years of surgeries, trauma, and emotional pain.
 It was the beginning of my coming back to myself.
 It is my hope that Face will inspire and move others to confront painful experiences and, ultimately, find healing, understanding and contentment.
 I did.